lrug/lrug.github.io/organising/organising-a-meeting.md

 ### A full agenda

 We run the meetings from 6:30pm to 8:00pm.
 With 10 minutes or so admin at the start, that means we have about 1 hour and 20 minutes (80 minutes) to fill.
-Combinations that work well:
+It's totally fine to not fill 80 minutes.
+Getting one speaker in just so we can make an LRUG happen is good.

+Speakers often don't fill their allotted time, so we frequently end before our self-imposed 8pm curfew even if we have "filled" the 80 minutes.

+If you do have multiple talks to choose from then combinations that work well are:

 * one 10 minute talk, one 25 minute talk, one 40 minute talk (~75 minutes)
 * three 25 minute talks (~75 minutes)